xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 An effective scalar summarizing how sensitively the low energy mass parameter depends on variations of the fundamental parameters at the ultraviolet scale.
 It can be thought of as a coarse version of derivatives like `partial m_weak^2 / partial p_i` aggregated over relevant microscopic parameters `p_i`.
 The exact microscopic definition is not needed at the effective layer, only that `Delta_nat(m)` is finite and nonnegative in the regular domain.

+From the TU metadata viewpoint, the pair `r_scale(m)` and `Delta_nat(m)` encodes a **spectral_tension** on the mass and coupling spectrum.
+It records how distorted the effective eigenvalue and parameter pattern is relative to a reference library.

 ### 3.2 Reference library and admissible encodings

-To avoid tuning after the fact, we introduce:
+To avoid tuning after the fact, we introduce

 1. A finite reference library of models